 Accommodation & Facilities

-Sayari Camp consists of 15 spacious luxury tents raised on wooden platforms and split into two wings, one with nine tents and the other with six tents, to retain the intimacy of a small scale camp.
+Sayari Camp consists of 14 spacious luxury tents and one two bedroomed family tent raised on wooden platforms and split into two wings, one with nine tents and the other with six tents, to retain the intimacy of a small scale camp.
 The tents are equipped with contemporary, comfortable furniture, an en-suite bathroom with running water, a flush loo and a free standing bath.
 The verandah, bed and bath in each tent offer panoramic views over the Serengeti.
-Each wing has its own lounge and dining area, and there is a central library and information centre, and an Asilia spa.
+Each wing has its own lounge and dining area, and there is a central library and information centre, and a spa.
 The camp also has a new bar with a solar-powered micro-brewery, and a lovely pool shared by both sections of the camp.

 Wildlife & Activities